Towards Generalising Neural Implicit Representations: Results

 Our experiments with point-cloud input are shown in Table~\ref{tab:mn40:pc}.
 The results follow a similar pattern to the point-cloud results from the Choy dataset.
 As we expected, when we train the classifier using the fixed encoder from the reconstruction task, the classification performance is poor.
 This reduction in performance is much more severe than on the Choy dataset, but is consistent with the increased difficulty shown by the lower accuracy figure on the classification baseline.
 However, this performance loss is completely recovered in the joint training, with only a minor decrease in reconstruction performance.

 Our experiments with image input are shown in in Table~\ref{tab:mn40:img}.
 Here we see that the joint training is able to recover much of the performance on either of the single tasks.
-Again, because of the nature of the pre-trained ResNet, we do not include the fixed encoder task.
+Again, the experiments without pre-training show similar trends to the fixed encoder point-cloud experiments, where the classifier struggles with the ONet encoder, but full accuracy is recovered in joint training.
+We suspect the lower performance of the non-pre-trained networks can be attributed to the more varied nature of ModelNet40.

+We also suggest that the reduction in performance for the joint task IOU in Tables~\ref{tab:mn40:pc} \& \ref{tab:mn40:img} is more a result of specifics of the IOU metric than a meaningful reduction in performance.
+This can be seen from Table~\ref{tab:choy:img} where the Chamfer L1 loss is reduced by the same amount, but the IOU performance is less affected than in Tables~\ref{tab:mn40:pc} \& \ref{tab:mn40:img}.